dnamsons/flashcards/README.md

 This is the third project for the Udacity React microdegree program, focusing on the usage of React Native.

+The project has been tested on Android 10, using a physical device

 ## Setup

 ```